When to apply | Immediately after arriving in British Columbia |

 Supporting documents |

-International students: Copy of valid study permit or work permit (e.g., Post-graduation or spouse/partner work permit) Canadian students: Copy of proof of status (e.g., Canadian permanent resident card, record of landing, confirmation of permanent residence letter, Canadian passport, birth certificate, citizenship card, or citizenship certificate) Family members: Copy of visitor record, study permit, spouse/partner work permit, or passport stamp showing arrival date to Canada Additional documents may be needed. |
+International students: Copy of valid study permit or work permit (such as Post-graduation or spouse/partner work permit) Canadian students: Copy of proof of status (such as Canadian permanent resident card, record of landing, confirmation of permanent residence letter, Canadian passport, Canadian birth certificate, front and back of Canadian citizenship card, certificate of Canadian citizenship, First Nations status card, or Métis status card) Family members: Copy of visitor record, study permit, spouse/partner work permit, or passport stamp showing arrival date to Canada Additional documents may be needed. |

 Overview of process